Whooping cough, or pertussis, is a highly contagious condition. This infection is most common in infants, but people of all ages can contract it.

 Stage 2: After some time, people can develop a severe, persistent cough that leaves them gasping for air.
 The classic “whooping” sound occurs when people inhale sharply to catch their breath after a coughing fit.

-People are still contagious at this point, and stage 2 symptoms may last anywhere from 1 to 6 weeks.
+People are still contagious at this point, and stage 2 symptoms may last anywhere from

 Stage 3: In the final phase, the cough gradually improves, and coughing fits occur less often.
 At this point, people are no longer contagious, but they run the risk of developing other infections, which can slow down the recovery process.